kokkos/kokkos-core-wiki/Initialization.md

 1. `Kokkos::OpenMP`
 1. `Kokkos::Cuda`

 The highest execution space in the list which is actually enabled is Kokkos' default execution space, and the highest enabled host execution space is Kokkos' default host execution space.
-(Currently, the only non-host execution space is `Cuda`.)
 For example, if  `Kokkos::Cuda`, `Kokkos::OpenMP`, and `Kokkos::Serial` are enabled, then `Kokkos::Cuda` is the default execution space and `Kokkos::OpenMP` is the default host execution space.<sup>1</sup>

 Command-line arguments come in "prefixed" and "non-prefixed" versions.
 Prefixed versions start with the string `--kokkos-`. `Kokkos::initialize` will remove prefixed options from the input list, but will preserve non-prefixed options.
 Argument options are given with an equals (`=`) sign.
 If the same argument occurs more than once, the last one counts.
 Furthermore, prefixed versions of the command line arguments take precedence over the non-prefixed ones.
 For example, the arguments